UKHomeOffice/hocs-search/README.md

 3. [3-setup-index.sh](config/localstack/3-setup-index.sh)
 This creates the index from the associated [elastic index mapping](/config/localstack/elastic_mapping.json).
 This script requires that the elasticsearch domain exists.
 If you are receiving an error when running this, please run script 2 first.

-At present our elastic index mapping only supports version `6.X.X` of elasticsearch, and is not forwards compatible with `7.X.X`.
+At present our elastic index mapping only supports version `7.X.X` of elasticsearch.

 To stop the running containers, run the following: